-Forney Creek Trail is a 23.4 mile moderately trafficked out and back trail located near Cherokee, NC that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Forney Creek Trail is a 23.5 mile moderately trafficked out and back trail located near Cherokee, North Carolina that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from March until October.

 Directions from Cherokee, NC: Travel to the end of Clingman's Dome Road off US 441, north of Cherokee.